 - Pages per visit

-These metrics offer you a nice overview of how your eCommerce site is performing and where you need to focus your efforts.
+These metrics offer a nice overview of how your eCommerce site is performing and where you need to focus your efforts.

 An eCommerce SEO audit is an essential part of any eCommerce marketing strategy.
 Regularly auditing your eCommerce site can identify areas that need improvement and make the necessary changes to increase your traffic and conversions.
 But this takes work and a lot of technical know-how you might not currently possess.